iExecBlockchainComputing/documentation/for-developers/confidential-computing/requester-secrets.md

 Make sure your [`chain.json`](create-your-first-sgx-app.md#update-chain-json) content is correct.

-The application uses the requester secret to make a call to evaluate the function with a secret value and writes the result in a file:
+The application uses the requester's secret to evaluate a secret function f(x), keeping the input x also confidential, and writes the result in a file.

 **Copy the following content** in `src/` .